shalynnho/glassline/README.md

 ## Running code
 - Simply start the program via the standard FactoryDriver class.
 	- The animation should show 3 pieces of glass going through the conveyor (beyond the requirement of just showing 1 glass going through)
+- Feel free to look in FactoryPanel's createGlasses method to see the specific workstations that we arbitrarily chose